During the 19th century, the Scottish-born James B. Beck was a Lexington lawyer and a respected national politician.

 The last stop on your tour will be Wild Turkey.
 Bourbon making at this site on the Kentucky River goes back to the mid 19th century.
 The tour you take today reveals an intriguing combination of tradition and modern mass production.
 For example, in the fermentation room, 70-year-old cypress tanks, still in use, stand next to modern stainless steel tanks.

 Try to make it back to Lexington in time to tour the first Bourbon distillery to be built in Lexington in over 100 years: Town Branch Distillery.
+Or, call ahead and try to catch one of the distillers at Bluegrass Distillers and hear the story of the region's newest small batch craft distillery.
+(502) 551-3670.
+They are located downtown near Smithtown Seafood.

 Planning your trip

 During the summer, some distilleries will modify their tours.
 Call before settling on your travel dates.
-Most tours are free.